The Forgiveness Protocol

 What The Forgiveness Protocol actually looks like

-The Forgiveness Protocol is a focused, 2-hour experience built entirely around your personal forgiveness journey.
+The Forgiveness Protocol is a powerful, personalized experience built around your forgiveness journey.

-While we spend less time talking about the problem and more time in guided meditations (that actually make real change) the emotional release is profound.
+Together, we spend less time talking about the problem and more time in guided meditations that actually make real change.

-Because here's the thing: you can logically want forgiveness and still not be able to cultivate it.
+Because here's the thing: you can logically want forgiveness and still not be able to feel it.
 But that's not a willpower problem.
 That's a nervous system and subconscious problem.

 95%